-Think back over your conversations for the past two weeks or skim through your Facebook statuses.
+Think back over your conversations of the past two weeks or skim through your Facebook statuses.
 What did you talk about?
 Is there any mention of God?
-Many Christians don’t talk about God with their non-Christian friends on a regular basis.
+If not, you are not alone.
+Many Christians don’t talk about God with their non-Christian friends on a regular basis, and for several reasons:

 - I want to respect other people’s religions.